ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 2) `R == value` - the box should contain the given `value` of the given register `R`
 3) `boxName ? condition` - the box named `boxName` should check `condition` in its script.

+We discuss these conditions in the sections below.

-##### 5. Amount of ERGs in the box
+##### 6. Amount of ERGs in the box

-Each box should store some minimum amount of ERGs which is checked when a transaction is validated.
+Each box should store a minimum amount of ERGs.
+This is checked when the creating transaction is validated.
 In the diagram the amount of ERGs is _always_ shown as the first line (e.g. `B:
 ERG` or `B - minErg - txFee`).
 The value type ascription `B: ERG` is optional and may be used for readability.
-When the value is given as formula, then this formulate should be respected by the transaction which creates the box.
+When the value is given as formula, then this formula should be respected by the transaction which creates the box.

-It is important to understand that variables like `tAmt` are not named properties of the boxes.
+It is important to understand that variables like `amount` and `txFee` are not named properties of the boxes.
 They are parameters of the whole diagram and representing some amounts.
-Or put it another way, they are shared parameters between transactions (e.g. Sell Order and Swap transactions share tAmt).
-So basically same name means the same value all over the diagram (this is where the tooling would help a lot).
-However, when it comes to checking those values, only explicit conditions which are marked with `?` are transformed to ErgoScript.
-At the same time, all others are actually ensured during transaction building (in an application using Appkit API) and transaction validation when it is added to the blockchain.
+Or put it another way, they are shared parameters between transactions (e.g. Sell Order and Swap transactions from DEX example below share the `tAmt` parameter).
+So basically the same name means the same value all over the diagram (this is where the tooling would help a lot).
+However, when it comes to _on-chain_ validation of those values, only explicit conditions which are marked with `?` are transformed to ErgoScript.
+At the same time, all other conditions are ensured _off-chain_ during transaction building (for example in an application using Appkit API) and transaction validation when it is added to the blockchain.

-##### 6. Amount of T token
+##### 7. Amount of T token

 A box can store values of many tokens.
-The tokens on the diagram are named and the `value` may be associated with the token `T` using `value: T` expression.
+The tokens on the diagram are named and a `value` variable may be associated with the token `T` using `value: T` expression.
 The `value` may be given by formula.
 If the formula is prefixed with a box name like `boxName ? formula`, then it is also should be checked in the guarding script of the `boxName` box.
-This additional specification is very convenient because 1) it allows to validate visual design, and 2) in many cases the conditions specified in the boxes of a diagram are enough to synthesize the necessary guarding contracts. (more about this [below](#from-diagrams-to-ergoscript-contracts))
+This additional specification is very convenient because 1) it allows to validate the visual design automatically, and 2) the conditions specified in the boxes of a diagram are enough to synthesize the necessary guarding scripts. (more about this [below](#from-diagrams-to-ergoscript-contracts))

-##### 7. Tx Inputs
+##### 8. Tx Inputs

 Inputs are connected to the corresponding transaction by <b color="#ED7D31">orange</b>
 arrows.
 An input arrow may have a label of the following forms:
 1) `name@index` - optional name with an index i.e. `fee@0` or `@2`.
 This is a property of
 the target endpoint of the arrow.
-The name can be used in conditions of the related boxes and the `index` is the position of the corresponding box in INPUTS collection of the transaction.
+The name is used in conditions of the related boxes and the `index` is the position of the corresponding box in INPUTS collection of the transaction.
-2) `!action` - is the propety of source of the arrow and gives a name for an alternative spendings of the box (we will see this in DEX example)
+2) `!action` - is a property of the source of the arrow and gives a name for an alternative spending path of the box (we will see this in DEX example)

-Because of alternative spendings, a box may have many outgoing <b color="#ED7D31">orange</b> arrows, in which case they should be labeled with different actions.
+Because of alternative spending paths, a box may have many outgoing <b color="#ED7D31">orange</b> arrows, in which case they should be labeled with different actions.

-##### 8. Transaction
+##### 9. Transaction

 A transaction spends input boxes and creates output boxes.
 The input boxes are given by the <b color="#ED7D31">orange</b> arrows and the labels are respected to put inputs at the right indexes in INPUTS collection.
 The output boxes are given by the <b color="#A9D18E">green</b> arrows.
 Each transaction should preserve a strict balance of ERG values (sum of inputs == sum of outputs) and for each token the sum of inputs >= the sum of outputs.
-The design diagram however requires an explicit specification of the ERG and token values for all the output boxes to avoid implicit errors and have better readability.
+The design diagram requires an explicit specification of the ERG and token values for all the output boxes to avoid implicit errors and ensure better readability.

-##### 9. Tx Outputs
+##### 10. Tx Outputs

 Outputs are connected to the corresponding transaction by <b color="#A9D18E">green</b>
 arrows.
-An output arrow may have a label of the following form`name@index` - optional name with an index i.e. `fee@0` or `@2`.
+An output arrow may have a label of the following form`name@index`, where an optional name is accompanied with an index i.e. `fee@0` or `@2`.
 This is a property of the source endpoint of the arrow.
-The name can be used in conditions of the related boxes and the `index` is the position of the corresponding box in OUTPUTS collection of the transaction.
+The name is used in conditions of the related boxes and the `index` is the position of the corresponding box in OUTPUTS collection of the transaction.

-### More Complex Example: Decentralized Exchange (DEX)
+## More Complex Example: Decentralized Exchange (DEX)

 Now let's use the described notation to design a FlowCard for a DEX dApp.
 It is simple enough for a post, but it also illustrates all the primitives of the Flowcard